 We currently hold our Say on Pay vote every year.
-Stockholders will have an opportunity to cast a non-binding advisory vote on the frequency of Say on Pay votes every six years.
-The next advisory vote on the frequency of the Say on Pay vote will occur no later than the 2024 annual meeting of stockholders.
+Stockholders will have an opportunity to cast a non-binding advisory vote on the frequency of Say on Pay at the Annual Meeting and every six years thereafter.

 Say on Pay Proposal